 We made one big mistake that I would change for next time.
 We held the party from 5-8 so that the girls could eat tacos for supper, and that left us with very little daylight time.
 If you hold a painting party when there isn’t a lot of daylight, make sure you have a lot of lighting in your room.
 Our overhead lights just weren’t cutting it, and the girls struggled with seeing their outlines through the wash (the wash was supposed to cover all of the area inside the cloche, but still allow the outlines to show through.
 Our lighting was so poor that the girls painted around all of the details, which took way longer than it should have.)

-Some of the girls didn’t have a chance to finish, because of the light situation but also because we had to eat tacos, chat, and open gifts.
+Some of the girls didn’t have a chance to finish, mainly because of the light situation.
+Also because we had to eat tacos, chat, and open gifts.
 But that was okay, because it meant another chance to hang out!
 They came back a few days later and finished up their cactus paintings.

 I had to snap a picture of this paint palette because the colors were just so beautiful!
 Those corals and greens are gorgeous together.